kbc0/TA-Management-System/frontend_development_plan.md

 2. **Staff (Instructors)**: Manage courses, assign TAs, create tasks, and review leave/swap requests
 3. **Administrators**: Full system access including user management, audit logs, and system configuration

+## Implementation Notes

+### Material-UI Grid Component Solution

+We encountered TypeScript errors with Material-UI's Grid component when using the `item` prop.
+To solve this issue, we created a custom `GridItem` component that uses Material-UI's Box component with flexbox properties to achieve the same layout functionality as Grid items.
+This approach avoids the TypeScript errors and provides a consistent interface for grid layouts throughout the application.

 ## Technology Stack

 - **Framework**: React.js with TypeScript